We offer a professional video transfer service based in Newcastle NSW. We convert many different types of tape media in the best quality possible.

 For audio cassettes, we use a Tascam 122MKIII.
 This was a cassette deck designed for recording studios. it has excellent playback, and is considered one of the best for audio digitisation.
 The analogue audio is supplied to the Universal Audio Apollo Twin X for the analogue to digital conversion and ingest to the computer.

-For reel to reel audio, we use the Uher 4000 portable field recorder for smaller, more delicate tapes, and the Otari MX5050 for larger studio tapes.
-Both these machines are considered an excellent choice for audio digitisation (although we would love a Studer and Nargra machine!)
+For reel to reel audio, we use the Uher 4000 or Nagra 4.2 portable field recorder for smaller, more delicate tapes, and the Otari MX5050 for larger studio tapes.
+Both these machines are considered an excellent choice for audio digitisation (although we would love a Studer)